-Submissions should be sent as e-mail attachments.
-The e-mail should include the title of the paper and the names of the authors.
-The text and tables should preferably be in MSWord with all lines numbered sequentially from start to finish.
-If another word processor is used, then an ASCII file of the text should also be submitted.
+Submissions must be sent as attachments to e-mails that include the title of the paper and the name(s) of the author(s).
+The text, figures, and tables must be in a single MSWord file (.docx preferred to .doc) with all lines numbered sequentially from start to finish.
 Tables must be numbered in the order in which they are to appear, each on a separate page (see Tables, below).
 Each figure should also be on a separate page (see Figures, below).
 Please pay careful attention to the structure and format requirements, below.
-Papers that do not conform to these may be returned to the author.
+Papers that do not conform to these requirements may be returned to the author.

-Submissions should be accompanied by a cover letter that includes a brief statement of the objective of the submitted paper and why it is suitable for Marine Ornithology.
-The cover letter should confirm that the manuscript is an original submission that has not been previously published and is not being submitted elsewhere at the time of submission, that it is the work of the authors listed, and that all authors agree to the submission.
-Sources of support and funding for the research should be mentioned, and contributions of each author listed.
+Submissions must be accompanied by a cover letter that includes a brief statement of the objective of the submitted paper and why it is suitable for Marine Ornithology.
+The cover letter should confirm that

+- the manuscript is an original submission that has not been previously published and is not being submitted elsewhere at the time of submission, - · it is the work of the authors listed, and - all authors agree to the submission.

+Sources of support and funding for the research should be mentioned, and the contributions of each author listed.
 Cover letters must also include the names and email addresses of three suggested reviewers.
 At least one reviewer should possess regional knowledge appropriate to the study area.